-This development consent does NOT give approval to any works outside the boundaries of the subject property including any underpinning works to any structures on adjoining properties.
+This development consent does NOT give approval to any works outside the boundaries of the subject property including any underpinning works to any structures on adjoining properties and Council's property.

-Any structural design is not to incorporate any underpinning works which encroaches outside the boundaries of the subject property.
+Any structural design is not to incorporate any temporary or permanent underpinning works or ground anchors, bolts, etc which encroach outside the boundaries of the subject property.
 Engineer certification to this effect shall be submitted to the Certifying Authority prior to issue of any Construction Certificate.